aradhana14nov/Grafana-Operator-Playground/tutorials/grafana-instance-creation-tutorial.md

 description: This tutorial explains how create Instances for your Grafana Operator.
 ---

-### Create this CR which will create a Grafana Instance
+###  Create below yaml definition of the Custom Resource to create Grafana Instance

 ```execute
 cat <<'EOF' > GrafanaInstance.yaml